jamieweavis/dodgem/README.md

 All trades is most effective when you have a variety of different active trades - this will bump _all_ of your trades one by one every interval.
 Oldest trade is most effective when you have lots of duplicate trades and you want to saturate the market - this will bump only your _oldest_ trade every interval.

 Interval is the amount of time to wait between bumping.
 It is recommended to have _atleast_ a 15 minute interval when bumping all trades to prevent bumping too frequently and hitting the 15 minute cooldown timer.
-When bumping the oldest trade it is recommended to use the following calculation (rounded up) `15 / amountOfTrades = interval`.
+When bumping the oldest trade it is recommended to use the following calculation `(15 / amountOfTrades) = interval`.

 ## Related